Ant01n3/AntApplet/README.md

     drop = phDrop / l^gamma

-Where ``l`` is the length of the path of the ant.
+Where ``l`` is the length of the path of the ant toward food.
 Here again you can choose to have a constant, or to use the path length.
 This may change drastically the behavior of the ants.

 Be careful that ``phDrop`` depends on several things:
 - the size of the network,